 The time I took a week off and went to Bali, hands down.
 The universe must have wanted to teach me a lesson.
 Because the moment I landed, my ads started going bananas, and my sales were climbing to all-time highs.
 I was so unprepared for it.
 This was my first time scaling.
-I had no virtual assistant to answer the emails, and Oberlo didn’t have the auto-fulfill feature yet.
+I had no virtual assistant to answer the emails.
 So here I was sitting by the pool, Bintang beer in hand, trying to mash buttons on my laptop and fulfill all these orders.
 But it just wasn’t happening – the wifi was terrible and my laptop was one of those thinkbook bricks that looked straight out of the 90s.

 Making $8,000 a day sounds great until you realize your system can’t handle it.
 I got so overwhelmed that I just deleted the Shopify app for the rest of the trip and pretended I didn’t have a business.
 Once I was home, the damages were assessed and I spent five mind-numbing days in clean up mode.
 It drove me insane, fulfilling all the orders one-by-one, and answering all those customers.